A superposition principle for the inhomogeneous continuity equation with Hellinger-Kantorovich-regular coefficients

 \subsection{Properties of narrow convergence}

-We recall some basic results about narrow convergence of measures.
-These results are classical and are stated for probability measures in the literature \cite{ags}.
-Here we adapt them to positive measures.
-Let $Y$ be a complete separable metric space.
-A family of measures $\mathcal{A} \subset \M (Y)$ is called {\it tight} if for every $\e>0$ there exists a compact set $K_\e \subset Y$ such that $|\mu|(Y \smallsetminus K_\e)<\e$ for all $\mu \in \mathcal{A}$.
-The next theorem gives a characterization of compactness in $\M(Y)$ \cite[Theorem 8.6.2]{bogachev}.
+We give some results about narrow convergence of measures.
+These results are classical and are stated for probability measures in the literature: here we adapt them to positive measures.
+For a complete separable metric space $Y$, we say that a family of measures $\mathcal{A} \subset \M (Y)$ is {\it tight} if for every $\e>0$ there exists a compact set $K_\e \subset Y$ such that $|\mu|(Y \smallsetminus K_\e)<\e$ for all $\mu \in \mathcal{A}$.
+The next proposition provides a tightness criterion for positive measures.
+The proof follows as in \cite[Remark 5.1.5]{ags}, and is hence omitted.

-\begin{theorem} Let $Y$ be a complete separable metric space.
-For a family $\mathcal{A} \subset \M (Y)$ the following statements are equivalent: \begin{enumerate}[(i)] \item Every sequence $\{\mu_n\}_n \subset \mathcal{A}$ is precompact with respect to the narrow convergence, \item The family $\mathcal{A}$ is tight and uniformly bounded with respect to the total variation norm. \end{enumerate} \end{theorem}

-The next proposition provides a useful tightness criterion for positive measures.
-The proof is a straightforward adaptation of \cite[Remark 5.1.5]{ags}.